dmrcnr/Tensorflow-Car-Price-Analysis/README.md

 Pandas, Sklearn, Tensorflow

 # Dataset
-Used Mercedes cars with below properties.
+Used cars of a spesific brand with below properties.

 |Describe| Year          | price         | mileage       | tax           | mpg           | engineSize  |
 | ------ |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:| -----------:|